pluggemi/roon-web-controller/README.md

 ## Screenshots
 All of these screenshots were taken from a web client sized at 800x480 - the same size as a Raspberry Pi touch screen.
 The application looks great natively on the Raspberry Pi Touch screen as well as in a web browser window.
 The application resizes to your screen size.

-Also notice the scrolling text in the "Cover Art - Light Theme".
+Also notice the scrolling text in the "Cover Art - Light Theme" screenshot.

 ### Light Theme
 ![Light Theme](https://raw.githubusercontent.com/pluggemi/roon-web-controller/master/screenshots/light.png)